-(B) Endorsement/guarantee provided:
+B. Endorsement/guarantee provided:

-No No. Endorser/-(Note 1) Guarantor Endorsee Limit of guarantee/ endorsement guarantee Amount of collateral Ratio of Accumulated Amount of Maximum Parent Subsidiary То Guarantor Company name Relationship (Note 2) amount to a single entity (Note 3) guarantee balance for the period Ending balance Actual amount drawn guarantee/ endorsement backed by property Guarantee to Net Equity of the most recent Financial Statements guarantee limit (Note 4) company to subsidiary to parent company Mainland China 0 Zeng Hsing Industrial CO., LTD. Zeng Hsing Industrial CO., Ltd. (VN) (2) \$1,655,568 \$1,059,426 (USD34,500,000) \$967,302 (USD31,500,000) \$89,606 \$- 17.53% \$2,207,424 Yes No No 0 Zeng Hsing Industrial CO., LTD. Taiwan Cheer Champ Co., Ltd. (2) \$1,103,712 \$169,761 (USD5,528,240) \$- (USD-) \$- \$- 0.00% \$2,207,424 Yes No No
+No. (Note 1) Endo Company name Relationship Limit of guarantee/ endorsement amount to a single entity (Note 3) Maximum guarantee balance for the period Ending balance Actual amount provided Amount of collateral guarantee/ endorsement backed by property Ratio of Accumulated Amount of Guarantee to Net Equity of the most recent Financial Statements Maximum guarantee limit (Note 4) Parent company to subsidiary Subsidiary to parent company To Mainland China 0 Zeng Hsing Industrial CO., LTD. Zeng Hsing Industrial CO., Ltd. (VN) (2) \$1,604,369 \$1,167,930 (USD38,000,000) \$783,743 (USD25,500,000) \$- \$- 14.66% \$2,139,159 Yes No No

-- Note 1: The Company and its subsidiaries are coded as follows: - (1) The Company is coded "0". - (2) The subsidiaries are coded consecutively beginning from "1" in the order presented in the table above. - Note 2: The relationship between the endorser and endorsee is listed as follows: - (1) A company that has a business relationship with the provider. - (2) A subsidiary in which the provider holds directly over 50% of equity interest. - (3) An investee in which the provider and its subsidiaries hold over 50% of equity interest. - (4) An investee in which the provider holds directly and indirectly over 90% of equity interest. - (5) A company that has provided guarantees to the provider, and vice versa, due to contractual requirements. - (6) An investee in which the provider conjunctly invests with other shareholders, and for which the provider has provided endorsement/guarantee in proportion to its shareholding percentage. - (7) Companies in the same industry provide among themselves joint and several securities for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act for each other. - Note 3: The amount of guarantees/endorsements to a single corporation shall not exceed 20%, and the amount of guarantees/endorsements to a single overseas affiliate shall not exceed 30% of ZENG HSING INDUSTRIAL CO., LTD's net worth. - Note 4: The total guarantee/endorsement amount shall not exceed 40% of ZENG HSING INDUSTRIAL CO., LTD's net worth of the current period.
+Note 1: The Company and its subsidiaries are coded as follows:

+- (1) The Company is coded "0". - (2) The subsidiaries are coded consecutively beginning from "1" in the order presented in the table above. - Note 2: The relationship between the endorser and endorsee is listed as follows: - (1) A company that has a business relationship with the provider. - (2) A subsidiary in which the provider holds directly over 50% of equity interest. - (3) An investee in which the provider and its subsidiaries hold over 50% of equity interest. - (4) An investee in which the provider holds directly and indirectly over 90% of equity interest. - (5) A company that has provided guarantees to the provider, and vice versa, due to contractual requirements. - (6) An investee in which the provider conjunctly invests with other shareholders, and for which the provider has provided endorsement/guarantee in proportion to its shareholding percentage. - (7) Companies in the same industry provide among themselves joint and several securities for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act for each other. - Note 3: The amount of endorsements/guarantees to a single corporation shall not exceed 20%, and the amount of guarantees/endorsements to a single overseas affiliate shall not exceed 30% of ZENG HSING INDUSTRIAL CO., LTD's net worth. - Note 4: The total guarantee/endorsement amount shall not exceed 40% of ZENG HSING INDUSTRIAL CO., LTD's net worth of the current period.